v5ma/selfawarenetworks/ref.map.md

   162
   163  a0214z.md:
   164:   151: The Scan Truck approach, that you can see in the video, involves using an array of cameras to capture high resolution images of a person from every angle, to turn that into a 3D avatar, and then to record that person’s facial expressions with a camera mounted in front of that person’s face.
 The motion capture is mapped to the high resolution model resulting in an incredible leap forward for volumetric characters.
-  165:   352: Since some of Facebook’s servers are located inside the United States we can logically deduce from facts, including many news reports, that the US Government is using Facebook messenger to spy on other countries and also all Americans who have conversations with people who live in other countries which is almost all Americans.
-The US Government can then map and study the relationships of all these Facebook friendships, and they have the option to study your private conversations with the aid of computer automation and analysis tools.
+  165:   352: Since some of faceobok’s servers are located inside the United States we can logically deduce from facts, including many news reports, that the US Government is using faceobok messenger to spy on other countries and also all Americans who have conversations with people who live in other countries which is almost all Americans.
+The US Government can then map and study the relationships of all these faceobok friendships, and they have the option to study your private conversations with the aid of computer automation and analysis tools.
   166:   440: Digitalax only accepts $MONA for payment (in auctions and instant buy collections (Exclusive, Semi-Rare and Common)).
 However $MONA ERC-20 can be mapped from Ethereum to Polygon and back again.
   167:   619: Plasmapay: DeFi for The Masses
   168:   620: “Consider PlasmaPay for example — a digital payments company that has optimized the fiat-crypto-fiat conversion process for millions of people from over 165 countries.
 The PlasmaPay app lets users purchase digital assets with virtually any Visa/MC card.
 In other words, you could deposit money from your bank account and instantly spend.”